List of BBC test cards

 The following is a list of test cards used by the BBC at various points in broadcasting.

 Tuning Signals

 The first "Tuning Signals" test card was broadcast by the BBC in 1934.
 It was a simple line and circle broadcast using Baird's 30-line system, and was used to synchronise the mechanical scanning system.

 Test Card A

-Test Card A made its debut in 1937.
-However, it and Test Card B were soon replaced by the more useful Test Card C.
+Test Card A was introduced in 1936–37.
+However, it was only broadcast as engineering tests from January to (approx.) October 1947, when it was replaced by the first version of Test Card C. An electronically generated "cruciform" test card (or "art bars") was often shown instead of Test Card A until well into the 1960s.

+The test card was designed to test for focus, frequency response and scan geometry.
+High frequency response is indicated by gratings corresponding to 1, 1.5, 2, 2.5 and 3 MHz; while low frequency response is indicated by a solid black bar below the central circle.

 Test Card B

 Test Card B was an early BBC television test card.
-It was very similar to Test Card A but was never broadcast, possibly used by BBC engineers for internal use.
+It was very similar to Test Card A and also only broadcast as engineering tests.
 The original card has since gone missing.
-The only difference was it had an extra greyscale stripe below the circle.

-The letter box in Test Card A was moved to the top of the card.
+The only differences were that the frequency bars were juxtaposed, the values were deleted, and an Ilford Panchromatic Response Chart placed below the circle where the letter box had been, the letter box in Test Card A was moved to the top of the card replacing the vertical resolution test.

 Test Card C

+Test Card C was a BBC television test card first broadcast in 1947.
+It was the first test card to resemble the famous Test Card F.

+Test Card C allowed adjustment and verification of parameters such as: